 Personal Item Vs. Overhead Bag

 Most airlines, in addition to an overhead sized carry-on, allow you a smaller Personal Item bag that is supposed to be small enough to be placed under the seat in front of you.
 Check your airline for allowed sizes and items.

-We commonly use a messenger shoulder bag for this, and it carries things we want to use during our transit, like books (e-readers), laptop, medicines, earphones, water bottle, etc. We try not to pack it too heavy since it is not on wheels.
+We commonly use a messenger shoulder bag or backpack for this, and it carries things we want to use during our transit, like books (e-readers), laptop, medicines, earphones, water bottle, etc. We try not to pack it too heavy since it is not on wheels.

 Carry-on Only?
 Is It Possible When Packing for a Snorkeling Trip?

 Can you do it, take a bunch of snorkel gear on a trip, without having to check a bag?
 Does this mystical unicorn really exist?
 Yes, you can, in some circumstances.
 If it’s a short trip, and you don’t need a lot of stuff, and you can keep it all under the weight limit, then go for it.
 In addition to the tricks we share below, also read what our site visitors have shared on this page.

 Fins are the biggest issue when packing for a snorkel trip with only a carry-on bag.
 If your fin size is small to medium, you should have no issue getting them into a standard 22″ carry-on bag.
 If you have medium to large fins, it might still work, depending on the type of fin.
 But if you have large to extra large fins there is less chance they will fit.